 DETAILS OF LOANS INVESTMENTS AND GUARANTEES UNDER SECTION 186

-The company has not advanced any Loan Guarantees or made any investment covered underthe provisions of section-186 of the act during the financial year.
+The Company has not advanced any Loan Guarantee or made any Investment covered underthe provisions of Section 186 of the Act during the financial year.

-The Annual Return in form MGT-7 for the Financial year ended March 31 2019 asrequired under Section 92 of the Companies Act 2013 will be available on the website ofthe Company at www.swarajautomotive.com
+The Annual Return in form MGT-7 for the financial year ended March 312021 as requiredunder Section 92 of the Companies Act 2013 is available on the website of the Company atwww.salautomotive.in.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES